 Black Friday is about more than slashed prices; it’s about value.

-There’s plenty of ways to make your customers feel they’re getting good value without undermining your luxury brand image.
-You could, for example, invite shoppers to VIP events, enter them into a luxury giveaway competition, or offer free add-ons (such as delivery or personalisation).
-Building these incentives into your Black Friday referral programme could drive even more powerful results.
+There are plenty of ways to make your customers feel they’re getting good value without undermining your luxury brand image.
+You could, for example, invite shoppers to VIP events, enter them into a luxury giveaway competition, or offer complimentary extras (such as delivery or personalisation).
+Build these incentives into your Black Friday referral programme to drive even more powerful results.

-Another option is to take a leaf out of Temperley London’s book and host an invite-only Black Friday sale.
+Another option is to host an invite-only Black Friday sale online.
 Not only will this maintain a sense of exclusivity that flatters your customers, but it’ll also encourage others to sign up to your mailing list so they don’t miss out next time.

 So there we have it, our thoughts on why and how this should be the year your brand celebrates Black Friday.

-We’re already working with a number of luxury brands on their Black Friday referral campaigns, and with previous participants including Yves Saint Laurent, Farfetch and Net-A-Porter, the real question left to ask is: can you really afford not to?
+We’re already working with a number of luxury brands on their Black Friday referral campaigns.
+With previous participants including Yves Saint Laurent, Farfetch and Net-A-Porter, the real question left to ask is: can you really afford not to?